-The board has approved a policy for related party transactions which has been uploaded on the Company's website at the following link: www.tejnaksh.com d) Whistle Blower Policy:
+The board has approved a policy for related party transactions which has been uploaded on the Company's website at the following link: www.tejnaksh.com c) Statutory Compliance, Penalties and Structures:

 The Company has complied with all requirements of the Listing Agreements entered with Stock Exchanges as well as applicable regulation and guidelines of SEBI.
 There were no strictures or penalties imposed by either SEBI or any Statutory Authorities for non-compliance of any matter related to the capital markets during the last three years.